EnerfisTeam/enectiva-web/content/blog/en/smart-city.md

 published: true
 title: Smart City - technologies as a solution to the problems of the city
 author: enectiva
-keywords: 'smart city, energy monitoring, energy management'
+kw: 'smart city, energy monitoring, energy management'
 date: 2016-07-19
 en: blog
 slug: en